Equivalences between certain properties of weighted Lipschitz operators: Preliminaries

 It is a routine exercise to verify that if $T$ is super strictly singular (respectively, super strictly cosingular), then $T$ is strictly singular (respectively, strictly cosingular).
-The converse implications, however, do not hold in general; see \cite{Pli}.
-Moreover, it is immediate that every compact operator is both super strictly singular and super strictly cosingular, although the converses are again false.
+The converse implications, however, do not hold in general; (see \cite{Pli}).
+Moreover, it is immediate that every compact operator is both super strictly singular and super strictly cosingular, although the converse implications are again false in general.